-Like Germany’s, our climate is technically described as ‘temperate’ ie. we generally enjoy warm, dry summers and relatively mild, wet winters.
-But whereas many areas of Germany have a continental climate, we’re a maritime country.
-So we avoid the extremes - no stiflingly hot summers or months of being snowbound.
+Like Germany, our climate is technically ‘temperate’ with warm, dry summers and relatively mild, wet winters.
+But while much of Germany is continental, we’re a maritime country which means we avoid extremes: no stiflingly hot summers, no months of being snowbound.

-A spacious stand-alone home in the suburbs with a garden and room for children and pets - semi-rural living on a larger plot of land in the countryside, possibly with larger animals - living by the sea - smart urban apartment living with a view - they’re all possibilities here.
+Whether your dream is a spacious stand-alone home in the suburbs with a garden and room for children and pets; semi-rural living on a larger plot of land in the countryside, maybe with goats, sheep or even horses; living by the sea; smart urban apartment living with a view - it’s all possible here.

 You’ll be able to choose a home with room for you all to spread out in, and you’ll benefit from excellent healthcare and public facilities.